top of page

 Population

-The Republic of Ireland contains about 4.75 million people, and Northern Ireland (U.K.) contains about 1.8 million people.
-That brings the total population of the island to about 6.55 million.
+The Republic of Ireland has about 5.4 million people, and Northern Ireland (part of the U.K.) has about 1.9 million people.
+That brings the total population of the island of Ireland to roughly 7.3 million (2024 estimates).

 Government